-Following are some best practices for creating a report in Looker Studio:
+The following are some best practices for creating a report in Looker Studio:

-#1 Understand who your report is meant for
+#1 Understand who your report is meant for.

-Before you create and send any report always ask yourself the following three questions:
+Before you create and send any report, always ask yourself the following three questions:

-Why I am reporting, what I am reporting?
+Why am I reporting, what am I reporting?
 I am reporting because …..

 How does this affect the recipient(s)?
 I am presenting this report to the board of directors because ……